jdan/thatjdanisso.cool/articles/2015-03-30-focus-and-hover-hand-in-hand.md

 subsequent presses of the tab key.

-**All we need to do is add the `:focus` selector**, so that it is applied in addition to the hover selector.
+**All we need to do is add the `:focus` selector**, so that it is applied in addition to the hover styles.

 ```
 .nav-link:hover, .nav-link:focus {